TIMELINE

 The final results of this project were 4 high-fidelity designs also adjusted for different breakpoints.
 Shown below are the final designs for the test success page and the activity evaluation.

-WHAT I LEARNED / FUTURE SUGGESTIONS
+WHAT I LEARNED / NEXT STEPS

 These were some of the recommendations I gave to my team to continue exploring with the project that I could not accomplish in just 4 weeks.